-If you have any questions about this report or concerning your water utility, please contact Bob Bruce, our certified drinking water operator at (503) 854-3496.
+If you have any questions about this report or concerning your water utility, please contact Michelle Conner Galbraith, our certified drinking water operator at (503) 854-3496.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please contact us for the next regularly scheduled meeting date, time and location.

-The City of Detroit routinely monitors for constituents in your drinking water according to Federal and State laws.
-This table shows the results of our monitoring for the period of January 1st to September 1st, 2020.
-(Note that the fire occurred just after the water quality sampling in September and hence October through December our city was out of commission).
+The City of Detroit Water System routinely monitors for constituents in your drinking water according to Federal and State laws.
+This table shows the results of our monitoring for the period of January 1st to December 31st, 2023.
 As water travels over the land or underground, it can pick up substances or contaminants such as microbes, inorganic and organic chemicals, and radioactive substances.
 All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
 It's important to remember that the presence of these constituents does not necessarily pose a health risk.